-A security update has been posted on the Blizzard website that is informing all customers of the company that it has discovered unauthorized and illegal access to its internal network.
-Blizzard noticed the break-in this week and has since then been working with security experts and law enforcement to investigate the hack.
+A security update has been posted on the Blizzard website that informs all customers of the company that unauthorized and illegal access to its internal network was detected.
+Blizzard noticed the break-in this week and has then been working with security experts and law enforcement to investigate the hack since then.

 According to the security update, the hackers managed to get their hands on the following data sets:

 The attackers either were after North American user and account information, or managed to only get access to those.
-Since they managed to dump encrypted user passwords, it is likely that they have already started to use dictionary-based and maybe even brute-force attacks to decrypt those passwords.
+Since they managed to dump encrypted user passwords it is likely that they have already started to use dictionary-based and maybe even brute-force attacks to decrypt passwords to gain access to accounts.

 Blizzard asks all North-American users to change their battle.net account passwords immediately to protect the account from unauthorized access.
 Users who have been using the same password on other services are asked to change the password at those web services to protect the accounts as well.